-"Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
+Since 2020, the reconstructed tomb and Resurrection Garden, a beautiful developing park, invite visitors to reflect on the peace and promises of Jesus Christ, as highlighted in John 14:27: "Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid."

-Resurrection Garden is a unique and beautiful project that brings the story of Jesus to life.
-By donating to this project, you are helping to share the gospel and the hope of the resurrection with many people.
-You can make a difference with your generous gift today.
-To donate, please follow these simple steps.
-It only takes a few minutes.
+Resurrection Garden is a unique site that vividly brings Jesus’ story to life.
+By donating, you help share the gospel and the hope of resurrection with countless people.
+Your gift can make a significant difference today.

 1. Click the green button below.